SeldonIO/seldon-core/docs-gb/kubernetes/server-autoscaling.md

 Therefore we need to define some heuristics that can be used to scale down servers if we think that they are not properly used.

 {% hint style="info" %}
-**Note**: Scaling down the number of replicas for a model server does not necessarily mean that the system is going to remove a specific replica that w e want.
+**Note**: Scaling down the number of replicas for a model server does not necessarily mean that the system is going to remove a specific replica that we want.

-As currently we have the model server deployed as StatefulSets, scaling down the number of replicas will mean that we are removing a pod with the largest idx.
+As currently we have the model server deployed as StatefulSets, scaling down the number of replicas will mean that we are removing a pod with the largest index.

 The system will rebalance afterwards, where the models from this draining server replica will be rescheduled but then there is a period of time where this is happening.

-This is less critical as by definition we are scaling down and therefore the load in general is not high.
+This draining process should allows for no downtime as the models are being rescheduled onto other server replicas before the draining server replica is removed.
 {% endhint %}

 ### Policies